-The southwestern part of the Project is underlain by a layered mafic sill intruding into basalt and sedimentary rocks.
-The dolerite sill comprises various varieties of dolerite and gabbro analogous to the Golden Mile Dolerite and has been intruded by a later granodiorite.
-The prospective geology is overlain by playa lake sediments which thin towards the west.
+The southwestern part of the Project is underlain by a layered mafic sill intruded by a later granodiorite.
+The most prospective geology is overlain by lake sediments which thin towards the west.

-Exploration has been mostly limited to the southwestern part of the Project, where drilling by previous explorers identified gold mineralisation at the eastern contact of the granodiorite associated with quartz-pyrite veins, felsic porphyry dikes and ankerite-sericite-pyrite alteration.
+Exploration has been mostly limited to the southwestern part of the Project, where drilling by previous explorers identified high-grade gold mineralisation at the eastern contact of the granodiorite